Hydrocotyle ranunculoides (floating pennywort)

 H. vulgaris - Leaf margin entire, with small indentation on one side, if at all.
 No overlapping lobes.
 Thick leaf, vein pattern distinct to every marginal indentation, pronounced central pale disc on upper surface of leaf where petiole joins below.
 Leaves very dark green, ranging in size from 1 to 3.5 cm.
 Occurs on damp ground near water, not often found in water.

 H. umbellata - Leaf margin entire, with small indentation on one side, if at all.
 Leaves are 2-3.5 cm, on long (10-25 cm) stems.
 Regular marginal indentations, no overlapping lobes.
 Flowers held above leaves.
 Occurs on damp ground, rarely in water.

 Prevention and ControlTop of page

 Mechanical removal of floating mats is practised in the UK and The Netherlands.
 Estimates of biomass of 70-80 kg wet weight m-2 have been measured in UK situations (Appleby, 1997).
-Manual removal by volunteer groups has proved a successful method of management, particularly for smaller sites; mechanical removal followed by hand picking four times a year during the growing season is now the accepted practice in the UK.
+Manual removal by volunteer groups has proved a successful method of management, particularly for smaller sites; mechanical removal followed by hand picking four times a year during the growing season is an accepted practice in the UK.
 Hand pulling works very well in small infestations and as a follow-up after major mechanical removal.